henrysky/MyGaiaDB/README.rst

 Compiling Databases
 ---------------------
-Here are functions to compile databases (each function only need to be ran once on each computer you store the data).
+The following functions are used to compile the databases. **Each function only needs to be run once per computer where the data is stored**, and **each function will generate large-sized files**.
+If you are using a shared computing server, only one user needs to run these functions.
-**Each function will generate large sized file(s)**.
-Moreover, if you are using a shared computing server, only one user need to run the functions and share **MY_ASTRO_DATA** folder path to other user so they can setup their own environment variable **MY_ASTRO_DATA** to that folder too.
-Multiple users can use the SQL database at the same time since ``MyGaiaDB`` will set read-only permission before loading databases to prevent accidential modification.
+Once the databases are compiled, share the **MY_ASTRO_DATA** folder path with other users.
+They can set their own **MY_ASTRO_DATA** environment variable to point to that folder.
+Multiple users on the same computers can access the SQL database simultaneously, as ``MyGaiaDB`` will set the databases to read-only mode before loading them, preventing accidental modifications.

 ..  code-block:: python